Doruv66/MedicalCareBackEnd/Readme.md

 - Provide a convenient and efficient way for patients to schedule medical appointments.
 - Enable healthcare providers to manage and track appointments.
 - Improve the overall patient experience by reducing wait times and administrative burdens.
-- Take the efficiency of medical care to another level in the organization.
+- Take the efficiency of medical care to another level in the organisation.

 ## Project Plan